bradosia/static-builder/README.md

 ## configuration

 static-builder.exe uses a file named static-builder-settings.json to specify user settings.
+Make the file and place it in the same directory as static-builder.exe

 ### Exclude a directory